What is cloud computing?

 Cloud security is an entire ecosystem of security solutions, cloud processes and policies that protect the data and apps that live in the cloud and is fully customizable to meet the needs of an organization.
 These security measures are important because they protect data and support regulatory compliance, ensure customers’ privacy, and set authentication rules.

 Cloud security is important because cyber criminals are constantly refining and strengthening their cyber attacks, so organizations must establish a robust security strategy to protect against data theft, leakage, and corruption.
-In the past, traditional human IT security was efficient to defend against common security threats.
+In the past, traditional human IT security was efficient to defend against common security threats, such as ransomware.
 But in today’s world, security breaches are more frequent and harder to catch.
 Having a cloud security solution in place eliminates these threats, allowing businesses to harness cloud computing and remain secure.

 Nutanix offers cloud security through the NCM Security Central solution.
 It unifies cloud security operations for workloads and data on any cloud type while automating incident response with intelligent analysis and regulatory compliance.